 The Flight Safety Foundation–Airbus Human Factors in Aviation Safety Award was established in 1999 to recognize “outstanding achievement in human factors contributions to aviation safety.”
 The award was instituted to encourage human factors research that would help reduce human error — one of the most common elements in aviation accidents.

 The award — instituted by the Foundation and sponsored by Airbus — is presented every other year or as warranted to an individual, group or organization for a one-time contribution or sustained contributions in the field of human factors.
-The award includes an engraved wooden plaque.

 Recipients of the Flight Safety Foundation–Airbus Human Factors in Aviation Safety Award